Karna98/GSoC-2020-Report/README.md

       - *Outcome/s:*

-         Search Settings is reflected in the search results page for both Simple and Advanced Search.
+         Search Settings reflected in the search results page for both Simple and Advanced Search.

    - **Filters**

       - *Issue/s:*

-         To develop functionality for interface that allow users to filter search results quickly based on filter values.
+         To develop functionality for an interface that allows users to filter search results quickly based on filter values.

       <center>